 Tickets available until full, or until September 10.

 “The destination’s a secret…but I’m sure not going miss it!”

 Ladies, we’re going to take a “Mystery Day Trip” on Thursday, September 13!

 We’ll be leaving the church at 9 a.m.

 Cost is $20 per person – includes van ride.
 Let’s enjoy a fun adventure & a dutch-treat lunch!

 There’s only room for 12 on the van & deadline to register is September 10.

 Wednesday Bible Study on Revelation

-Wednesday Mornings beginning May 9 at 10 a.m. in Rm.
-118: The Book of Revelation led by Associate Pastors Rev. Dr. Eddie Bromley and Associate Pastor, Lisa Harper
+Wednesday Mornings beginning August 8 at 10 a.m. in Rm.
+118: The Book of Revelation led by Associate Pastor Rev. Dr. Eddie Bromley.

 Does the book of Revelation predict the future?
 Does it only recount past events?
 Or, does it do something quite different from either?
 These are just some of the questions people have about this strange, New Testament book.